acollign/netrunner-wiki/Getting-started.md

 > How can I access the code in the REPL?

 Right click the file in the editor, `REPL -> Switch REPL NS to current file`

+## Using Emacs with Cider

+If you want to use Emacs you have to install clojure-mode and cider.
+Cider allows you to connect Emacs to a REPL with C-c M-j.
+To reload a function, it's C-c C-c with the cursor inside the function definition.
+To reload a file (eg. card.clj) it's C-c C-k.

+## Development tips

+#### Server

+When you modify a function or a card, simply reload the function or the `cards.clj` file to the REPL and it should be reflected in the game engine without having to recreate a new game:

+    (load-file "src/clj/game/cards.clj")

+For cards already installed you have to drag it back to hand and install it again to reflect the new code.
+No need to refresh the browser, you can keep the game state.

+To inspect the content of clojure data structure, `prn` is handy.
+You can add `prn` in your functions or inside the `(req )` macro in card definitions you want to inspect.

+#### Client

+To modify the client side, `Figwheel` is super awesome.
+Run `lein figwheel` and `stylus -w src/css -o resources/public/css/`.
+When you save a cljs or styl file, the Clojurescript or Stylus are automatically compiled and sent to the connected browsers.
+No need to refresh anything, you keep the game state.
+When you have an error in a cljs file, the UI might disappear.
+Don't panic!
+As soon as the error is corrected the UI will reappear.
+No need to reload anything.